magnusmunch/co-data_learning/README.md

 library(devtools)
 install_github("markvdwiel/GRridge")
 install_github("magnusmunch/gren") # if it asks to install Rtools, accept
-# you might have to run it again after installation of Rtools
+# you might have to run the previous line again after installation of Rtools
 ```

 If you encounter any problems, please don't hesitate to contact m.munch@vumc.nl or mark.vdwiel@vumc.nl